Gkkumar2/Real-Estate-Market-Analysis-with-Python/README.md

 ---

 ## **Project Objectives** 🎯
-The primary objectives of this project are:
+The primary objectives of this project are
 1. **Data Preprocessing**
    - 🧹 Handle missing values and inconsistencies.
    - 🔄 Transform and standardize column data types.